utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### Exporting your custom function

 **Required**.
-Export your custom function so you can add the custom function to your custom rule using the [`then.function` property](#spectral-rule-properties).
-The custom function name you specify must match the name in the function declaration.
+Export your custom function.
+This enables you to add the custom function's filename to your custom rule using the [`then.function` property](#spectral-rule-properties).
+To learn more, see [Example: Rule that uses a custom function](#example-rule-that-uses-a-custom-function).

+The custom function name you export must match the name in the function declaration.
 Use the following syntax: `module.exports = function-name;`.

 ```js
 function myCustomFunction(targetVal, options, context) { ... }